Office Phone: (540) 432-4408

 - Co-editor with Mark Jantzen and John D. Thiesen.
 European Mennonites and the Challenge of Modernity over Five Centuries: Contributors, Detractors, and Adapters.
-North Newton, KS: Bethel College, 2016 (in final editing stages).
+North Newton, KS: Bethel College, 2016.

 - “A Mennonite Capitalist Ethic in the Dutch Golden Age; Weber Revisited.”
-In European Mennonites and the Challenge of Modernity over Five Centuries: Contributors, Detractors, and Adapters, edited by Mark Jantzen, Mary S. Sprunger and John D. Thiesen, 51-70 (in press).
+In European Mennonites and the Challenge of Modernity over Five Centuries: Contributors, Detractors, and Adapters, edited by Mark Jantzen, Mary S. Sprunger and John D. Thiesen, 51-70 (see above).